Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 By the end of this class, you will be able to:

 * Define three benefits of text processing programs over programming languages for a security professional.

 * Use `sed` to make substitutions to a file.

 * Use `awk` to isolate data points from a complex log file.

 * Edit contents of a file using `nano`.

 * Design an IP lookup shell script by passing arguments.

 ### Slideshow

 - The lesson slides are available on Google Drive here: [3.3 Slides](https://docs.google.com/presentation/d/1aVYucnkCZkQCJrRwiUVFsMIf0Q_p4s-zIXiV1_Dth-I/).

 - **Note:** Editing access is not available for this document.
-If you wish to modify the slides, please create a copy by navigating to File > "Make a copy...".
+If you wish to modify the slides, please create a copy by navigating to File > "Make a copy..."

 -------